goveo/react-international-phone/packages/docs/docs/02-Usage/03-PhoneValidation/index.md

 # Phone validation

-`react-international-phone` not providing validation functionality anymore.
+`react-international-phone` is not providing validation functionality anymore.

-To validate phone number we recommend using an [`google-libphonenumber`](https://www.npmjs.com/package/google-libphonenumber) library for that.<br/>
+To validate phone number we recommend to use a [`google-libphonenumber`](https://www.npmjs.com/package/google-libphonenumber) library.<br/>
 There is how you can create a validator function:

 ```ts